 Remuneration policy

-This Remuneration Policy is applied to new contracts, or changes in existing contracts, with the CEO and the other members of executive management after Peab’s AGM has adopted the policy.
+This Remuneration Policy is applied to new contracts, or changes in existing contracts, made with the CEO and the other members of executive management after Peab’s Annual General Meeting has adopted the policy.

 Basic principles